Thank you for choosing Block 64’s rapid discovery technology to assist with your project!

 - Linux Inventory: A local or domain credential with access to files in /proc/.
 Superuser rights are preferred for accurate data collection but are not required.

-- Azure: A local administrative or service account for each endpoint that has access to the protocols required for inventory (WMI, SMB, RPC).
+- Cloud-hosted Endpoint Inventory: A local administrative or service account for each endpoint that has access to the protocols required for full inventory (WMI, SMB, RPC).

 The Network Ports We Leverage